Information Regarding the Affordable Care Act

 Guidance continues to be issued by federal agencies on various aspects of ACA.
 This notice will be updated periodically as further information becomes available.

 The “Individual Mandate” takes effect in 2014 and requires U.S. citizens to have minimum essential coverage through a private market, employer, or government plan.
 However, there are numerous exemptions from this requirement.
 Information on exemptions and penalties is found at: https://www.healthcare.gov/exemptions/

 Dependent Eligibility to Age 26

 ACA provides that for plan years beginning after September 23, 2010, dependents who are sons, daughters, stepchildren, adopted children and foster children can be covered to age 26, regardless of marital status, employment, student status, residency or financial dependency upon the plan member.
 Effective January 1, 2011, HealthChoice offered coverage to these dependents as described above.
 Members may cover other unmarried children up to age 26, if the child lives with the employee in a parent-child relationship and the employee is primarily responsible for the child’s support.

 W-2 Reporting of Employer-Provided Health Benefits

-Beginning with 2012, W-2 Forms (generally reportable in 2013), the value of employer-provided health benefits must be reported on employees’ W-2s, beginning with 2011, (generally reportable in 2012).
+The value of employer-provided health benefits must be reported on employees’ W-2s.
 The W-2 reporting is for informational purposes only so that employees understand the value of the health care benefits provided.

 Information from the IRS regarding the reporting requirement may be found at: